 If new rules are introduced, help people learn them in an engaging way.
 That could be a refresher course, quiz or even an interactive game.

 Tip #59: Communicate clearly

 Make sure that the rules are clear and unambiguous.
 Remember, most of the time ignorance will not fly as a defence.
 Communicate in the way that will be most effective and your team feels most comfortable with, not in the way that suits the CEO, looks pretty or costs least.

 Memory deteriorates over time.
 Information is lost or becomes harder to recall, according to Ebbinghaus' forgetting curve.
 People gradually forget things that don't crop up every day.
 This is why you need to provide ongoing reminders via awareness posters (like they have on building sites), desk aids (make sure they are one page!), quizzes or refresher courses.

 Tip #61: Motivation matters

-Let's face it, compliance isn't top of most people's priorities.
+Let's face it, compliance isn't the top of most people's priorities.
 Not even close.
 For most, it's something that gets in the way of turning a profit or stifles innovation.
 It means more hoops to jump through and makes life difficult.
-Your success as a compliance manager therefore lies in your ability to communicate, persuade and carry people with you.
+Your success as a compliance manager, therefore, lies in your ability to communicate, persuade and carry people with you.
 What can you do?
 How will you address negative perceptions?
-Think about how you will win them round.
+Think about how you will win them around.
 Tell them what's in it for them.